backtracking/functory/README.txt

   let () = Printf.printf "%d@." (map_local_fold ~map ~fold 0 [1;2;3;4;5])

-The factory library allows you to perform this computation in three different ways: either sequentially, or using several cores on the same machine, or using a network of different machines.
+The Functory library allows you to perform this computation in three different ways: either sequentially, or using several cores on the same machine, or using a network of different machines.

 To use the sequential implementation, you simply use the following line of code

-  open Factory.Sequential
+  open Functory.Sequential

 To use several cores (say 4) on a single machine, you should add instead

-  open Factory.Cores
+  open Functory.Cores
   let () = set_number_of_cores 4

 Finally, to use a network of, say 2 cores on machine "mach1" and 4 cores on machine "mach2", you should add instead

-  open Factory.Network
+  open Functory.Network
   let () = declare_workers ~n:2 "mach1"
   let () = declare_workers ~n:4 "mach2"

 Your program is compiled in the following way (in any case):

-	ocamlopt -I +factory unix.cmxa factory.cmxa <your files...>
+	ocamlopt -I +functory unix.cmxa functory.cmxa <your files...>

 and then run as usual.
 In the network case, the same program should be run on the three machines, that are the two workers and the master.